CaloFlow: Fast and Accurate Generation of Calorimeter Showers with Normalizing Flows: Results

 In much of the GAN literature (see e.g.~\cite{Paganini:2017dwg}), a common metric is to train classifiers to distinguish between different categories of data (e.g.~$e^+$ vs.\ $\pi^+$), and to see if there is any difference in classifier performance when real data and generated data are interchanged.
 For example, one might train a classifier on $e^+$ vs.\ $\pi^+$ \geant\ images, and compare this to a classifier trained on $e^+$ vs.\ $\pi^+$ GAN images.
 If the classifier trained on real images performs similarly to the classifier trained on generated images, then this is evidence that the generated images are approximating the real images well.
 One can repeat this test for different combinations of real and generated data.

-The ultimate test of whether $p_{\mathrm{generated}}(x)=p_{\mathrm{data}}(x)$ would be a direct binary classifier between real and generated images of the {\it same} type.
-If the generated and true probability densities are equal, and the classifier is optimal, then according to the Neyman-Pearson lemma it will be no better than random guessing.
+The ultimate test of whether $p_{\mathrm{generated}}(x)=p_{\mathrm{data}}(x)$ would be the optimal binary classifier between real and generated images of the {\it same} type.\footnote{A common misconception is that this classifier is the same one as in the GAN architecture.
+Whereas the GAN classifier is only optimized for a few minibatches or epochs in order to give reasonable gradients, the classifiers used here are trained to convergence to approximate the ultimate, Neyman-Pearson classifier.
+Also, the gradients of the GAN classifier feed back into the training of the GAN generator, whereas here the classifier metric is only trained after the flow generative model is fully trained and optimized.} If the generated and true probability densities are equal, and the classifier is optimal, then according to the Neyman-Pearson lemma it will be no better than random guessing.
 Compared to evaluating various histograms, this approach has the potential advantage to look at the full 504-dimensional voxel space and all the correlations between them instead of just a multitude of one-dimensional projections.

 Although this binary classifier test between real and generated samples has been proposed before as a way to evaluate generative model performance \cite{lopezpaz2018revisiting}, one rarely (never?) sees this more direct classifier-based metric used in the GAN literature.
-The reason appears to be that GAN-generated images are never good enough to fool such a classifier; they always have a ``tell'' which leads such a classifier to nearly 100\% accuracy \cite{lopezpaz2018revisiting,Diefenbacher:2020rna}.\footnote{In the DCTRGAN method of \cite{Diefenbacher:2020rna}, a classifier between real and generated images was proposed -- not as a judge of simulation quality, but as a reweighting function that could be applied to generated images to make them better resemble the data.
+The reason appears to be that GAN-generated images are never good enough to fool such a classifier; they always have a ``tell'' which leads such a classifier to nearly 100\% accuracy \cite{lopezpaz2018revisiting,Diefenbacher:2020rna}.\footnote{In the DCTRGAN method of \cite{Diefenbacher:2020rna}, a classifier between real and generated images was proposed --- not as a judge of simulation quality, but as a reweighting function that could be applied to generated images to make them better resemble the data.
 However, a classifier trained on calorimeter images generated from the state-of-the-art Bib-AE architecture \cite{Buhmann:2020pmy,Buhmann:2021lxj} had to be handicapped (by training it for a single epoch!) so that it could not achieve perfect accuracy (which would have rendered the reweighting function useless).}